XRPLF/xrpl-dev-portal/content/contributing/contributing-to-documentation.md

 - Don't hard-wrap text in Markdown files.
 - For code samples, try to keep lines no longer than 80 columns wide.
 - When in doubt, follow [Ciro Santilli's Markdown Style Guide (Writability Profile)](https://cirosantilli.com/markdown-style-guide/).
 - Landing pages should be in subfolders and should have the same filename as the folder.
-For example, the landing page of the "Accounts" page group should be `accounts/accounts.md` with the HTML filename `accounts.html`. **Don't** use `index.md`.
+For example, the landing page of the "Accounts" page group should be `accounts/accounts.md` with the HTML filename `accounts.html`.

+    **Warning:** Don't use `index.md`.

 - Don't use tab characters for indentation in Markdown or code samples.
-Use **4 spaces per indent**, except in **JavaScript** code samples, which should use 2 spaces per indent.
+Use 4 spaces per indent, except in **JavaScript** code samples, which should use 2 spaces per indent.

 ### Terminology